-1 Survey not conducted in 2020 due to COVID-19 pandemic
+1 Survey not conducted in 2020 due to COVID-19 pandemic.

-The 2021 survey results also provided information on usage and occupant gender, age, and race/ethnicity.
+The 2023 survey results also provided information on usage and estimated occupant gender, age, and race/ethnicity.
 Tracking occupant characteristics with usage information helps shape the development of future countermeasures.

-Belt Use by Occupant Gender
+Belt Use by Occupant Sex

-The 2021 survey results indicated that female passengers are more likely to wear a safety belt than male passengers (92.9% versus 87.6%).
+The 2023 survey results indicated that female passengers are more likely to wear a safety belt than male passengers (92.8% versus 86.9%).
 This has been the case every time the survey has been conducted.
-The 2021 survey indicated the usage gap was 5.3 percentage points greater than the 2019 gap, but fairly consistent with prior years.
-Both male and female usage improved over 2016 to 2018.
-Since then, male usage has dropped back to 2016 levels, while usage among females has wavered somewhat since the 2018 peak.
-The usage gap among gender has not decreased over time.
+Usage among both males and females increased year-to-year.
+Since 2018, male usage appears to be decreasing; aside from a slight pull upward in 2023, while usage among females has wavered somewhat but remained relatively constant.
+The usage gap among the sexes also appears to be consistent over time.